mars-project/mars/docs/source/development/operand.rst

 .. _operand_implementation:

-How to implement a Mars operator
+How to implement a Mars operand
 ================================

-Use ``read_csv`` as an example to illustrate how to implement a Mars operator.
+Use ``read_csv`` as an example to illustrate how to implement a Mars operand.

-Define operator class
+Define operand class
 ---------------------
-All Mars operators inherit from the base class ``Operand``, it defines the basic properties of operator, each module has it's own child class, such as ``DataFrameOperand``, ``TensorOperand``, etc. For tilebale operator, it also needs to inherit from ``TileableOperandMixin`` to implement ``tile`` and ``execute`` functions.
-So we firstly define operator class and its init function, ``__call__`` method is also needed for creating a Mars dataframe.
+All Mars operands inherit from the base class ``Operand``, it defines the basic properties of operand, each module has it's own child class, such as ``DataFrameOperand``, ``TensorOperand``, etc. For tilebale operand, it also needs to inherit from ``TileableOperandMixin`` to implement ``tile`` and ``execute`` functions.
+So we firstly define operand class and its init function, ``__call__`` method is also needed for creating a Mars dataframe.

 .. code-block:: python